Updated: Nov 30, 2022

 I looked at the very early bootlegged recording of James Taylor and Joni Mitchell.
 I was floored.
 "You kept this for fifty years?"
 I asked.
 "Are you sure you borrowed it from me?"

 "Oh, I’m sure.
 I told you I would get it back to you.
 I just did not think it would take this long!” he smiled.

-More than being thrilled to get my copy of this great album back, I was struck by the commitment of my fraternity brother.
+More than being thrilled to get back my copy of this rare album, I was struck by Andy's commitment.
 He said he would return it and he did.
 How many times would I have said, "Oh well.
 It's been too long now, " and thrown it back in a corner somewhere?

-That was part of the beauty of this weekend.
-Having an opportunity to spend time with people that helped to shape your life.
+And that was the beauty of this weekend.
+Having an opportunity to spend time with many of the people that helped to shape my life.
 Brothers that you could count on.
-Brothers that you would go to bat for.
+Brothers that you would go "to bat for" and those that would "go to bat" for you.
 Brothers that always had your back regardless of whatever the current situation was.
 Some of them became lifelong friends.
-Some were friends that you might occasionally reach out to, but all of them were the characters of stories that I had passed along to my kids for over thirty years.
-They were not only "larger than life" in my stories, but they were truly larger than life in life.
+Some were friends that I might occasionally reach out to, but all of them were the characters of stories that I had passed along to my kids for over thirty years.
+They were not only "larger than life" in my stories, but they were truly larger than life in life in my life.

 Some of my happiest moments in life were watching black and white horror movies (affectionately referred to as “spider gump” movies) on Saturday nights.
 After returning our dates to their dorms, we would usually gather in the TV room surrounded by empty pizza boxes, Scottie hamburger bags, and an occasional beer can.
 With no money left from the weekend, there was nothing left to do but tell stories, laugh, and watch TV.

 There are too many lost memories and too many years past to remember all the names and brothers that played such a large role in shaping my future and the future of so many others.